LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 #### Email validation

-Upon manual visual review, wll of the thousands of bot sign ups seem to be associated with well-formed emails, I do not even see many "disposable" emails.
+Upon my non-expert manual visual review, most if not all of the thousands of bot sign ups seem to be associated with well-formed emails, I do not even see many "disposable" emails.
 Enhancing this slightly, as I did, or even more does not seem matter much.

 ## What's next?

 ### Positive CAPTCHa?

 I wonder if my sophisticated honeypot will fail to be enough one day.
+A Turnstile by Cloudflare or the reCAPTCHA from Google are on my to-do list.

-### Paid only or Freemium
+### Paid only or Freemium?

 Using a pay wall to inhibit account creation seems like a win-win but aren't there benefits of a free plan?
 Maybe a free plan with credit card validation as an additional measure?

+### Email verification?

+Proving an email address actually exists and can receive mail through verification before accepting it is different and feels more promising to help avoid nonexistent registrants (fake emails).

 ## Summary

-When my new Rails 8 apps were exposed to the world wide web and made readily available, the spam bot bullies incessantly to tried and knock my app's doors down.
+When my new Rails 8 apps were exposed to the world wide web and made readily available, the spam bot bullies attacked and incessantly to tried and knock my app's doors down.

-I responded by learning their tricks and implementing simple and well-advocated counter measures to avioding filling my database and email server with their gibberish.
+I responded by learning their tricks, implementing simple and well-advocated counter measures to avoid filling my database and email quota with their gibberish.

 The result; an app made of glimmering ruby-colored bricks that is now much less-penetrable by the evil robots of the web.

-## Resources
+## Resources for anti-bot security

 1. "[Securing Rails Applications](https://edgeguides.rubyonrails.org/security.html)" from the Ruby on Rails Guides.
-2. "[Stopping spambots with hashes and honeypots](https://nedbatchelder.com/text/stopbots.html)" by Ned Batchelder - More sophisticated negative CAPTCHAs.
+2. "[Stopping spambots with hashes and honeypots](https://nedbatchelder.com/text/stopbots.html)" by Ned Batchelder - A more sophisticated negative CAPTCHA.
 3. "[How To: Add :confirmable to Users](https://github.com/heartcombo/devise/wiki/How-To:-Add-:confirmable-to-Users)" from heartcombo / devise.
-4. "[6.1.
-Brute-Forcing Accounts](https://edgeguides.rubyonrails.org/security.html#brute-forcing-accounts)" reviews the built-in rate-limiter in Rails.
+4. "[Brute-Forcing Accounts](https://edgeguides.rubyonrails.org/security.html#brute-forcing-accounts)" from the Ruby on Rails Guides, reviews the built-in rate-limiter to protect your registration and session forms.